 The composer and musician of Valle del Cauca, Marco Rayo, also paid tribute to the walls and beaches, with his work Cartagena de Indias, considered another hymn of the Heroic city:

 “A la orilla del mar, del mar Caribe, allí está Cartagena La Heroica, allí está Cartagena La Heroica, enmarcada en murallas y tambores como símbolo histórico de América, como símbolo histórico de América.
 Cartagena, sus playas, y murallas son reliquias de historia colonial y en sus playas la India Catalina escribió la leyenda del amor, del amor...
 Cartagena de Indias, Cartagena del mar, Cartagena tesoro de leyenda, Cartagena reliquia colonial...” / "On the seashore, of the Caribbean Sea, there is Cartagena La Heroica, there is Cartagena La Heroica, framed in walls and drums as a historical symbol of America, as a historical symbol of America.
-Cartagena, its beaches, and walls are relics of colonial history and on its beaches, India Catalina wrote the legend of love, of love… Cartagena de Indias, Cartagena del Mar, Cartagena treasure of legend, Cartagena colonial relic...”.AtardecerAnd how Carlos Vives said in his song La Fantástica:
+Cartagena, its beaches, and walls are relics of colonial history and on its beaches, India Catalina wrote the legend of love, of love… Cartagena de Indias, Cartagena del Mar, Cartagena treasure of legend, Cartagena colonial relic...”.And how Carlos Vives said in his song La Fantástica:

 “Dios bendiga Cartagena la fantástica, viva el África, viva el África.
 Nadie baila como baila la fantástica, romántica, no tan plástica, movimiento de cadera iconoclástica, muy artística, más elástica.
 Chambacú, Torices, Barú, Bazurto…” / “God bless Cartagena the fantastic, live Africa, live Africa.
 Nobody dances like the fantastic, romantic, not so plastic dance, iconoclastic hip movement, very artistic, more elastic.
 Chambacú, Torices, Barú, Bazurto…".

-Or as reflected by the maestro Jaime R. Echavarría, author of the song "Nights of Cartagena" that “fascinan por el suave rumor que tiene el mar porque la brisa cálida murmura, toda una serenata tropical.
+“fascinan por el suave rumor que tiene el mar porque la brisa cálida murmura, toda una serenata tropical.
 Allí es donde quisiera estar contigo con la luna y la arena y ese mar, y que juegue la brisa con tu pelo y las olas te vengan a arrullar…” / “fascinates by the soft rumor that the sea has because the warm breeze murmurs, a whole tropical serenade.
 That's where I would like to be with you with the moon and the sand and that sea, and let the breeze play with your hair and the waves come to you to coo...".